Modern East Asian Society and Christianity

 -

 296-4.
-Kim Beomu, a Middle-Class Man Who Played a Central Role in the Early Catholic Church of Joseon
+Kim Beomu, a Central Figure of the Early Catholic Church of Joseon

 -